Salford City F.C.: Supporters and rivalries

 At each home game the team walks out to The Pogues' cover of Dirty Old Town, the 1949 Ewan McColl song inspired by the singer's childhood in Salford.
 Following the takeover by the Class of '92, Salford's fanbase and resulting attendance figures has steadily grown; ahead of their début season as a Football League club, Salford had sold over 1,900 season tickets, an increase of approximately 800 from the previous season.
 The rise in fanbase has in part been attributed to many Manchester United supporters opting to attend games at Salford due to the cost of attending games at Old Trafford and the relative affordability of a season ticket at Moor Lane.

 Since their promotion to the Football League, the club do not maintain any strong rivalries.
-However, a survey conducted in August 2019 suggested that supporters of the club consider near neighbours Oldham Athletic and Bolton Wanderers to be the club's main rivals.
-The survey also revealed that smaller rivalries with Accrington Stanley, Macclesfield Town and Crewe Alexandra also exist.
+However, a survey conducted in August 2019 suggested that supporters of the club consider near neighbours Oldham Athletic, Stockport County, Bolton Wanderers and Rochdale to be the club's main rivals.
+However, none of these clubs yet reciprocate the rivalry.
+The 2019 survey also revealed that smaller rivalries with Accrington Stanley, Macclesfield Town and Crewe Alexandra also exist.

 Fans of the club also maintain a dislike for East London-based Leyton Orient due to the race for the 2018–19 National League title, which Orient eventually won.
 During the club's non-league days, they maintained rivalries with Curzon Ashton, Darlington, FC United of Manchester, Ashton United and Radcliffe Borough.

 The club has three mascots, a pride of anthropomorphic lions named Bobby, Billy, and Babs; the latter two were named as part of a competition in local schools.